Waivers for Health Insurance

 Know your options

 We believe that the IUPUI AETNA plan is superior to most other plans available to international students; be sure you educate yourself on your options before you decide.
-As you evaluate your options, remember that your plan must meet our waiver requirements above.
+As you evaluate your options, remember that your plan must meet our waiver requirements below.

 If you do shop for other plans, be sure to evaluate a few things: